 – Dust the cookies with the hole with powdered sugar.

-– Place on each cookie a heart cookie with a hole.
+– Place on each cookie a heart cookie that has the hole.

 Category: Cookie Hearts Linz Style, Free Membership Recipes, German Christmas Baking, German Christmas Cookies Tags: christmas cookie, german christmas cookies, Linzer Cake, linzer hearts, linzer herzen